astropy/astropy/docs/timeseries/lombscargle.rst

 The Lomb-Scargle Model
 ----------------------

-The Lomb-Scargle Periodogram fits a sinusoidal model to the data at each frequency, with a larger power reflecting a better fit.
+The Lomb-Scargle periodogram fits a sinusoidal model to the data at each frequency, with a larger power reflecting a better fit.
 With this in mind, it is often helpful to plot the best-fit sinusoid over the phased data.